unstoppabledomains/dev-docs/d-websites/index.md

 ---
-title: Unstoppable D-Websites
+title: IPFS and D-Web Overview
 description: This page provides a high-level overview of IPFS and decentralized websites and how they work alongside Unstoppable domains.
 ---

-# Unstoppable D-Websites
+# IPFS and D-Web Overview

 For a **decentralized website** \(d-website\) or **decentralized application** \(DApp\), you will upload website files to IPFS network instead of to Github or another centralized file hosting service.